Kafa'ah

-Kafā'ah (الكفاءة; ALA) is a term used to describe a form of endogamy in the field of Islamic jurisprudence with regard to marriage in Islam, which in Arabic, literally means 'equality' or 'equivalence'.
-It is thus defined as the equivalence between a prospective husband and his prospective wife which should be adhered to.
+Kafā'ah (الكفاءة; ALA) is a term used to describe a form of endogamy in the field of Islamic jurisprudence with regard to marriage in Islam, which in Arabic, literally means 'equality' or 'equivalence'.However, it should not be conflated with spousal equality.
+Rather, it refers to the recommendation that the man's social status is at least equal/equivalent to the woman, or greater.
 This compatibility is dependent on multiple factors that include religion, social status, morality, piety, wealth, lineage or custom.

 Legal rulings

 Islamic scholars (ulama) hold differing opinions and arguments on the doctrine of kafa'ah based on the Quran and Hadith.
 What is consistently agreed upon by the four Sunni schools of law is the compatibility of religion.
 Muslim women can thus marry only Muslim men, but Muslim men are also permitted to marry Jewish or Christian women.
 In Shia Islam, there is no concept of kafa'ah on the basis of lineage.

 Hanafism

 According to the traditional Hanafi school of thought, kafa'ah represents a special proportionality between a man and a woman in marriage.